lbeder/google-voice-takeout-merger/README.md

 * Reorganizes all media and metadata
 * Fixes all media and metadata issues (broken links, style issues, converts video and audio attachments into proper HTML5 controls, etc.)
 * Add a list of participants to every record
+* Display contact names (if an optional contacts VCF is provided)
+* Properly merges unknown phone number records into a single record

 ## Installation